Why and How to Lower Your Body’s pH Levels

-For those who wonder what pH consists of it is worth stating that the letters mean ‘potential hydrogen,’ which is a measurement of the hydrogen ions in the body.
+For those who wonder what pH consists of, it’s worth stating that the letters mean ‘potential hydrogen’, which is a measurement of the body’s hydrogen ions.

 - pH levels go from 1 to 14, with 1 being more acidic, 7 neutral, and 14 the most alkaline.

-- The amount of pH that is ideal is 7, 3 to 7.45, which is slightly basic or alkaline.
+- The ideal pH levels range from 7.3 to 7.45, which is slightly basic or alkaline.

-Due to factors having to do with nutrition, above all, the excessive consumption of processed foods and environments rich in chemicals, our body tends to be to more acidic.
+Due to certain factors such as the excessive consumption of processed foods and environments rich in chemicals, our body tends to be more acidic.

-You can measure the pH level of your skin by means of strips that you can find at a pharmacy.
+You can measure the pH levels of your skin by means of strips that you can find at a pharmacy.

-- To do so, put the strip in your mouth so that it makes contact with your saliva for two to three seconds.
+- To do so, put the strip in your mouth so that it comes into contact with your saliva for two to three seconds.

-- After the time indicated, compare it to the color table provided to see what the level is.
+- After that time, compare it to the color table provided to see what the level is.

-- It is recommended to do it first thing in the morning, before eating or drinking, since food and drink can alter the pH levels in saliva.
+- It’s recommended to do this first thing in the morning, before eating or drinking, since food and drink can alter the pH levels in saliva.

 - Migraines and morning dizziness